8 Facts on China Train Travel

 The carriage is a moving canteen with noodle slurping and food ordor.

 There is a dining car on most long-distance trains and food trolleys on all of them.
-But the food is relatively expensive and may not be very good.
+But the fact is the food is relatively expensive and may not be very good.
 Local Chinese passengers prefer to bring their own food and snacks and their top choice for a long-distance ride is instant noodles.
 Boiled hot water is available on the train so the carriages may be full of noodle slurping and food odors during meal times.

-Avoid Peak Travel Seasons or Risk Being Squeezed Like Sardines
+Avoid Peak Travel Seasons or Risk Being Squeezed Like Sardines.

 During the Chinese New Year and National Day Holiday, people pour out from their work places to go home or on vacation.
 The railway stations and carriages can be unimaginably crowded, especially the hard seat carriages.
 Try to avoid travelling during these holidays.
 They are quite challenging for frequent travelers, let alone beginners.